IVSoftware/six-up-xps-page/README.md

 ﻿This is an interesting question with a lot of nuances.
-I'll try and hit the main points conceptually, but my my code snippets and approach may not be an "exact" fit for what you're doing and you'll still have to adapt a lot of it to your specifics.
+I'll try and hit the main points conceptually, but my code snippets and approach may not be an "exact" fit for what you're doing and you'll still have to adapt a lot of it to your specifics.

 Since exporting the XPS document seems to be one of the main goals, I want to start with a forward reference to where the Print Preview has been successfully populated.
 Rather than clone this tree in order to make the XPS document, for example from a grid named `PreviewGrid`, you might experiment with **1.** Detaching `PreviewGrid` from the UI view **2.** temporarily adding `PreviewGrid` as page content directly before **3.** reversing the process and putting it back where it was: